-What’s In That Can?
-A Guide To The Taste of Japanese Beers
+What’s in That Can?
+A Tasting Guide to Japanese Beers

-In Japan, there are myriad of alcoholic beverages sold at places like supermarkets and convenience stores.
-There is also a vast selection from normal and low-malt beer to chu-hai, wine and shochu liquor.
+In Japan, there is a myriad of alcoholic beverages sold at supermarkets and convenience stores.
+There is also a vast selection from normal and low-malt beer to chuhai (canned cocktails), wine, and shochu liquor.
 But, of course, your gaze still lands on the beer cans first.
-Japan has several brands of canned beer, with their own unique taste and characteristics.
+Japan has several canned beer brands, each with unique taste and characteristics.

-In addition, izakayas will generally have several brands on offer, so you can use this convenient guide to learn about some different beers in advance.
+In addition, izakayas (Japanese pubs) will generally have several brands on the menu, so you can use this tasting guide to learn about some different beers in advance.

-Released in 1987 as Japan's first karakuchi (※1) beer, Asahi sparked a revolution in the world of Japanese beer.
-With a pure flavor free from any strange aftertastes, but still possessing kire (※2), Asahi is accurately represented by its brand slogan: "a refined and clear taste... karakuchi."
+Released in 1987 as Japan's first karakuchi (*1) beer, Asahi sparked a revolution in the world of Japanese beer.
+It has a crisp flavor that is free from strange aftertastes but still possesses kire (*2).
+Asahi is accurately represented by its brand slogan being "a sophisticated, clear, crisp" beverage.

-（※1）Karakuchi beer does not taste sweet.
-When malt is used during the process of making beer, some sugar is left behind as a byproduct.
-Karakuchi refers to a beer that contains very little sugar.
+*1 Karakuchi: dry-tasting beer that contains very little sugar.
+When malt is used during the beer-making process, some sugar is left behind as a byproduct.

-Suntory is the revolutionary brewer of "The Premium Malts", which established Japan's premium beer status; made only with high-quality aromatic hops, two-rowed barley, diamond malt, natural water, and other ingredients selected with the utmost care.
-With "The Premium Malts", you can enjoy both a deep, rich flavor and a splendid aroma.
+Suntory is the revolutionary brewer of "The Premium Malts," which established Japan's premium beer status.
+It is strictly made with high-quality ingredients, including aromatic hops, two-row barley, diamond malt, and natural water.
+When drinking this beverage, you can enjoy a deep, rich flavor and splendid aroma.

-Japanese Kirin beer has an international reputation.
-Its brew has a history dating back to the Meiji era.
-With its longstanding lager beer and classic lager recipes, Kirin is highly regarded all over the world.
-Kirin "Ichiban Shibori" is also famous overseas.
+Kirin Beer is a world-renowned brewery in Japan.
+It has a history dating back to the Meiji Era.
+With its long-standing lager beer and classic lager recipes, Kirin is highly regarded worldwide.
+Kirin's "Ichiban Shibori" is also famous overseas.

-It has a balanced and refreshing taste, while still retaining the bitterness of hops that Kirin beer is known for.
-A Kirin beer goes well with any meal, so why not choose Kirin to bring cheers to the dinner table?
+It has a balanced and refreshing taste while still retaining the bitterness typical of Kirin Beer.
+This beverage pairs well with any meal, so why not choose Kirin to bring cheers to the dinner table?

 Orion Beer got its start in July 1960.
-The company has continued to pursue beer which suits the climate and natural features of Okinawa, Japan's southernmost island.
-Orion is not often found in shops outside of Okinawa, so pick up a can if you see one.
+The company has continued to brew beer suitable to the climate of Okinawa, the southernmost island prefecture of Japan.
+Only a few stores outside Okinawa carry this beer, so pick one up if you see one!

-Start with some well-known Japanese beers first, then enjoy what the rest of the Japanese beer world has to offer.
+We recommend tasting some well-known Japanese beers first, then enjoying what the rest of the Japanese beer world has to offer.